A Guide To Reverse Mortgages18 minute read

 A borrower must first pass through counseling and a strict financial assessment to determine whether or not they are a good candidate.

 Reverse mortgages have gotten a bad reputation from news outlets in the past, which has made some borrowers leery of reverse mortgages.
 Much of the bad reputation about reverse mortgages comes from practices that lenders used with these loans in the past.
 Prior to 2015, reverse mortgages were given to homeowners who could not keep up with basic home expenses like taxes and insurance.
 This led to a lot of foreclosures.
-Practices have changed these days, so you should get the facts about reverse mortgages before deciding whether or not this type of loan is right for you.
+Practices have changed, so you should get the facts about reverse mortgages before deciding whether or not this type of loan is right for you.

 To get a reverse mortgage, a borrower must first pass through counseling and a strict financial assessment to determine whether or not they are a good candidate.
 This requirement is new as of 2015 and has helped many people successfully take out a reverse mortgage without putting their home and property at risk.